Historic Quaker Houses of Philadelphia

 Above: Cliveden in Germantown, constructed by Jacob Knorr while he was building the Johnson House in the 1760s.
 Image source: Historic Germantown

 Mennonite preacher / carpenter Jacob Knorr constructed both the Johnson House and Cliveden in the 1760s.
 Cliveden is the most architecturally ambitious Georgian house in Germantown.
+Knorr also built the Germantown Mennonite meetinghouse in 1770.

 Judge Benjamin Chew built the house as a summer residence for his family.
 His father, Dr. Samuel Chew, was a Quaker who left the Society of Friends after he advocated military action, a stance that conflicted with the Quakers’ commitment to pacifism.

 Judge Chew’s son, Benjamin Chew, was Anglican.
-So when he built Cliveden he was not restricted by Quaker ideals of architectural plainness and simplicity.
+So, when he built Cliveden he was not restricted by Quaker ideals of architectural plainness and simplicity.
 The Chew house is a showcase of high-style Georgian design.

 Cliveden’s rooftop urns and modillioned pediments would have been excessively ornamental for most Quaker sensibilities.
-But they were just right for an Anglican Judge like Benjamin Chew.
+But they were just right for an Anglican judge like Benjamin Chew.

 Links: